 SEBI works hard to keep up with the fast-changing financial markets and new threats.
 They regularly update rules to fight new types of market manipulation, increase transparency, and protect investors.
 A major update happened in 2022 when SEBI introduced rules to combat stock manipulation on social media platforms.
-The growth of digital platforms, along with financial influencers known as finfluencers, has made it easier for people to run pump-and-dump schemes.
-In these schemes, stocks are falsely promoted to raise their prices artificially
+The growth of digital platforms, along with financial influencers known as finfluencers, has made it easier for people to run pump-and-

-&lt;sup>26 SEBI (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Market) Regulations, 2003 reg.
+26 SEBI (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Market) Regulations, 2003 reg.
 11.

-&lt;sup>27 The Securities and Exchange Board of India Act, 1992 (Act 15 of 1992) sec.
+27 The Securities and Exchange Board of India Act, 1992 (Act 15 of 1992) sec.
 11 (4) (b).

-&lt;sup>28 The Securities and Exchange Board of India Act, 1992 (Act 15 of 1992) sec.
+28 The Securities and Exchange Board of India Act, 1992 (Act 15 of 1992) sec.
 26.